THE 4 BEHAVIORS

 Act

-Full Ecology assumes action.
-By waking each day and moving through the world, we are acting as part of it.
-So are trees, and grizzly bears, mountains and goldfish.
-Many of us are acutely aware of the immediate need for action – not just any action, but what the Buddhist traditions call right action.
+Many of us are acutely aware of immediate needs for action – not just any action, but what the Buddhist traditions call right action.

-While inspiring, the pressure to get it right can be overwhelming.
 How do we humans actively contribute to the wellbeing of ourselves and all our relations – to the natural world?

 Sign up for our email list and receive your free download of Restoration—a list of eight simple actions that will guide you in incorporating basic principles of Full Ecology into your day-to-day life.